Bath Spa University: 'Commons' academic building

 In the summer of 2012, work began on the development of a new academic building called "Commons", roughly in the centre of the Newton Park campus.
 Next to the academic building is an outside amphitheatre, primarily for use by the School of Music and Performing arts.
 The building was officially opened on 5 June 2014 by film producer Lord Puttnam.

 Michael Tippett Centre

 The Michael Tippett Centre is the only purpose-built concert hall in Bath.
 The building has many teaching rooms and spaces, and the hall is used for lectures, mainly by the School of Music and Performing Arts.
 The hall is also used for exhibitions, musical performances and plays from student performers as well professional acts from around the country.

 University Theatre

 The University Theatre, completed in 2006, was part of a £5.7m scheme designed by Fielden Clegg Bradley Architects LLP.
 It consists of a 186-seat auditorium with backstage and technical facilities, and three large teaching studios.
 The venue is used by the School of Music and Performing Arts for teaching actors, directors, production managers, choreographers and dancers.

+Locksbrook, Bath

+In October 2015, the university announced that it had submitted proposals for the purchase and redevelopment of the former Herman Miller furniture factory on Locksbrook Road, Bath, about 1+1/4 mi west of Bath city centre.
+The site would become a new home for Bath School of Art and Design, as the Sion Hill campus did not provide enough academic space.
+The factory was designed by Nicholas Grimshaw, completed in 1977 and Grade II listed in 2013.